opendilab/DI-orchestrator/docs/architecture.md

 Nervex-operator is a component responsible for orchestrating NerveXJob in K8s.
 It uses K8s [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to monitor the status of NerveXJob objects in K8s cluster through the control loop in [controller pattern](https://kubernetes.io/docs/concepts/architecture/controller/), and to update the status of NerveXJob when necessary.
 The status is modified so that the actual status of NerveXJob is as consistent as possible with our predefined status.

 ### API definition
-The nerveX framework consists of 3 important modules, namely coordinator, collector and learner (aggregator is treated as a logic learner).
 According to the characteristics of each module, we have defined two Custom Resources, namely NerveXJob and AggregatorConfig.
 The former is used to define the prerequisites for coordinator, collector and learner to start running, including docker images, startup commands, computing and storage resources, environment variables, etc. The latter is used to define the prerequisites for aggregator.

 NerveXJob definition is described as below:
 ```go